adrian-miasik/unity-pomodoro/README.md

 ## Author Notes
 - Unity Pomodoro is a pet project I've been developing in my spare time
 - See [my GitHub profile](https://github.com/adrian-miasik) for more open source work
-- I'm also currently open for work, if you're hiring send me an email at: `adrian-work-pomodoro.3f56i@aleeas.com`
+- I'm also currently open for work, if you're hiring send me an email at: `hire-me.76240@adrian-miasik.com`
 - The svg assets have been created myself and/or sourced from The Noun Project
 - Fun fact: This was the first time I tried to do my own foley / audio
 - Special thanks to my microwave

 ## Contribute
-- Interested in contributing?
-Send me a message & poke me to make a contributing doc
+Interested in contributing?
+Send me an email & poke me to make a contributing doc.
-- We will also modify the credits bubble to include contributors if people start contributing
+We will also modify the credits bubble to include contributors if people start contributing.

+## Contact / Support
+Need help?
+Found a bug?
+Send your questions, bug reports, and other support related inquiries to:
+`unity-pomodoro@adrian-miasik.com`

+For personal business related inquires / proposals:
+`hire-me.76240@adrian-miasik.com`

 ## Legal
 Copyrights and trademarks are the property of their respective owners.